 The SeeTest Solution Suite consists of an end-to-end mobile applications testing solution that covers all of your mobile application testing needs.

 SeeTest Automation.
 SeeTest automation enables you to generate test scripts without having to know the code, and perform tests simultaneously on multiple devices at the click of a button.
 You can connect to devices on your computer or through the cloud, and a reflection of the device will appear on the screen.
 Perform the series of operations you want to test for using the keyboard and mouse, and SeeTest Automation will automatically create test scripts for you based on the actions you are performing.
 When you are done the test script can be run at any time you want.
-You can run the script over any operating system, and on any mobile device.
-You can run the script on multiple devices at the same time.
-You can take the script and change it to any of the main ALM coding languages.
+You can run the script on any operating system, and on any mobile device.
+Scripts can also be run on multiple devices at the same time.
+Another benefit is the ability to take the script and change it to any of the main ALM coding languages.
 Enjoy a boost in productivity by covering a whole lot more in less of time.

-SeeTest Cloud.
-SeeTest Cloud lets you connect as many devices you want to a central server, creating an on premise mobile device lab.
+SeeTest Cloud lets you connect as many devices you want to a central server, creating an on-premise mobile device lab.
 This lab can be accessed by anyone in the company.
 Every tester, regardless of which office he is working in, has access to all of the devices in the lab.
 A financial institution doesn’t have to, ahem, break the bank buying the same devices more than once.
-With SeeTest Cloud, any tester can access devices on his local computer or in the cloud using SeeTest Automation or SeeTest Manual at their local work station to perform their testing.
+With SeeTest Cloud, any tester can access devices on his local computer or in the cloud using SeeTest Automation or SeeTest Manual at their local workstation to perform their testing.
 SeeTest Network Virtualization integrates into SeeTest Automation giving a tester, anywhere in the company, the power to test for both function and performance using all the company resources.
-This bundled suite gives each tester tremendous productivity in perfecting a mobile application to top level quality.
-SeeTest Cloud operates within a company’s firewall, and moves information from the on premise mobile device lab to each tester safely through a company’s private VPN.
+This bundled suite gives each tester tremendous productivity in perfecting a mobile application to top-level quality.
+SeeTest Cloud operates within a company’s firewall and moves information from the on-premise mobile device lab to each tester safely through a company’s private VPN.

 Mobile applications testing for banking is as complex as it can get.
 Our suite of solutions meets the toughest challenges in the industry with the best products on the market.
 That is why the biggest banks on earth have been using Experitest’s SeeTest Solution Suite for years with stunning success.
 Experitest’s bundle of mobile applications testing solutions operates on the highest level of precision, efficiency, and thoroughness to make sure that your end user enjoys the best experience with your business on their mobile device.